Configuration

 If there are tabs in the Photini GUI that you don’t use, you can remove them by deselecting their entry in the Options menu.

-The Options menu also has a Settings item which opens the dialog shown below.
+The Options menu has a Settings item which opens the dialog shown above.

 The first three items adjust how Photini uses IPTC-IIM “legacy” metadata.
 (Since 2004 the IPTC standard uses XMP to store metadata.
 Photini always writes these XMP fields.)
 The first option is to always write IPTC-IIM metadata.
 You may need this if you use other software that reads IPTC-IIM but not XMP.
 The second option only writes IPTC-IIM metadata if it is already present in the file, as recommended by the Metadata Working Group.
 The third option is to delete any IPTC-IIM metadata that might be present.